Chapter 54 BWV 112 Der Herr ist mein getreuer Hirt

 The second movement is an aria for alto with an oboe d'amore obbligato.
 There are three images that are likely to have influenced Bach's structural and artistic decisions when planning this movement.

 The first is the mention of the Lord, ensuring our spiritual refreshment through the Holy Ghost and it is probable that this determined the key signature of 6/8 time; two groups of three notes within the bar.
 Groups of three are often used to represent the Holy Trinity, but only two of them are specifically mentioned in this text.
-Three would have suggested a 9/8 time signature.
+Three might have suggested a 9/8 time signature.
+(There is yet a thesis to be written about Bach's depictions of the Trinity and whether he viewed them as 'equal entities' or as two of primal significance, conjoined by the love of the third.
+Luther certainly accepted the 'one-ness' of the Trinity whilst accepting that it was a concept which the world could not understand fully.
+Theologians have debated the issue for centuries and it is very likely that Bach had his own view of the matter).

 The second image comes from the opening two lines of text----He will lead me to refreshing waters.
 This is clearly suggested by the oboe line, flowing, pouring and constantly moving so that eventually even the singer cannot resist its motion.
 And finally we are told----He guides me on the pathway of the righteousness of His commandments.
 The quaver movement heard in the opening bars and throughout, particularly in the continuo line, suggests the steps made on this significant journey, the third specific textual image.
 The quiet strength with which the Spirit imbues us is felt throughout.